lwhite1/arrow-table/README.md

 ```java
 MutableCursor c = table.mutableCursor();
 ```
-MutableCursor also implements the public API for ImmutableCursor, so the accessor methods are available.
+MutableCursor also implements the public API for Cursor, so the accessor methods are available.
 For example:

 ```java
 MutableCursor c = table.mutableCursor();